DavidAJohn/FotoStorio/README.md

 To run the application on your local machine, after cloning or downloading it from GitHub, you'll need the following:

-- The .NET 6 SDK installed locally
+- The .NET 7 SDK installed locally
 - SQL Server installed locally, or in a Docker container (see below)
 - Node (if you want to customise the Tailwind CSS configuration)

-If you're using Visual Studio (not VS Code) as your code editor, you will need to be running the 2022 version (or higher).
-The Community Edition is fine.
+If you're using Visual Studio as your code editor, you will need to be running the 2022 version (or higher).

-Assuming that you have Docker Desktop installed and running, to create a container using the official **Microsoft SQL Server Docker image**, either enter the following from a terminal:
+Assuming that you have Docker Desktop installed and running, to create a container using the official **Microsoft SQL Server 2017 Docker image**, either enter the following from a terminal:

 `docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=P@ssw0rd1234" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2017-latest`